How To Increase Home Value: A 4-Step Guide

 Apply online with Rocket Mortgage® to see your options.

-If you only have a few hundred dollars in your budget, focus on the kitchen and bathrooms.
-Buyers usually consider these rooms to be two of the most important areas of the home.
+If you only have a few hundred dollars in your budget, focus on painting the kitchen and bathrooms, as these rooms are the most likely to have seen the most wear and tear over time.
+Having a clean, attractive kitchen and bathroom will go a long way toward impressing potential buyers.

 Touch Up Your Landscaping